Aref-Akminasi/aws-developer-associate/APIGateway.md

 - Caching reduces the number of calls made to the backend
 - Default TTL: 300sec (min: 0s, max: 3600s)
-- Caches are defined per stage
+- **Caches are defined per stage, there is no global cache between all stages**
 - Possible to override cache setting set on the stage per method (GET/POST, etc...)
 - Cache encryption option
 - Cache capaciy between 0.5GB to 237GB